amanzholov8/atak-ui/README.md

 We are redesigning the process of keeping track of the information about choreography creation.

 ### Target Users
-Expert/Beginner Dancers who want to create choreography
+Choreographers who want to create choreography.
+They are usually experienced dancers.

 ## Observation and Interviews
 ---